jacyap/WordCounter/README.md

 In (probably) my second year I realised that TeXstudio didn't have an easy way of displaying my word count.
 I thought this feature would be useful for when I was writing up my PhD Thesis in LaTeX.
 Using a combination of perl & python, I wrote this script to:

 1. Count words in the main text body (skips all the LaTeX commands) for each chapter
-2. Sum up up chapter totals
+2. Sum up chapter totals
 3. Append the time, date, year and the total word count to a .txt document
 4. Do this by just double clicking on a single file